SMR Knowledge

 To meet the demand for better knowledge sharing, titles in Knowledge Services address a wide range of workplace environments, including legal studies and the practice of law, medicine and healthcare, manufacturing and industry, the military, business and financial services, the sciences, the management of cultural and performing arts institutions, non-government organizations (NGOs) and other development organizations, nonprofit management, sustainable development, architecture, politics and government, and all other results-focused organizations.
 Other titles in Knowledge Services include works by authors writing about the background of or a historical topic relating to knowledge services, such as for example, the growth and development of knowledge services in the general history of information management, knowledge management, and strategic learning.

-The Series Editor for Knowledge Services is Guy St. Clair, Lecturer in Knowledge Services at Columbia University in the City of New York.
+The Series Editor for Knowledge Services is Guy St. Clair, President and Consulting Specialist for Knowledge Services at SMR International and Lecturer in Knowledge Services at Columbia University in the City of New York.
 Recognized previously in the library and information services and research management fields as the Series Editor for The Information Services Management Series (1993–2003), St. Clair is now known as the author of De Gruyter’s 2016 title, Knowledge Services: A Strategic Framework for the 21st Century Organization.
 In late 2019, De Gruyter published Guy St. Clair’s latest book, written with co-Author Barrie Levy, Associate Lecturer at Columbia University and Knowledge Services Coordinator / Knowledge Strategist at Kohn Pedersen Fox, Architects.
 The book, The Knowledge Services Handbook: A Guide for the Knowledge Strategist, is the first series title for Knowledge Services.

-Four other titles in the series are forthcoming:
+Two other titles in the series were published in 2020:

-• Garfield, Stan.
-Handbook of Community Management: A Guide to Leading Communities of Practice (2020)
+- Garfield, Stan.
+Handbook of Community Management: A Guide to Leading Communities of Practice.

 More information about Knowledge Services, suggested authors and/or titles, and further details about the series can be obtained by contacting Guy St. Clair at guy.stclair@columbia.edu or at guystclair@smr-knowledge.com.